Nina Shipman

+Nina Shipman (August 15, 1938 – September 6, 2026) was an American actress, best remembered for her roles during the Golden Age of Hollywood and Western classic films.

 Early years

-Shipman is the daughter of screenwriter Barry Shipman and dancer and film actress Gwynne Shipman.
+Shipman was born in Los Angeles, California, on August 15, 1938, the daughter of screenwriter Barry Shipman and dancer and film actress Gwynne Shipman.
 Her grandfather Ernest Shipman was a member of one of the first Shakespearean touring companies in the United States, and her grandmother, Nell Shipman, was a silent film actress.

 She attended Maddox Academy in Mexico City and Eagle Rock High School in Los Angeles, California.
 Shipman graduated from California State University, Los Angeles, with a degree in music.
 She enhanced her acting skills at the Pasadena Playhouse, in film industry workshops, and by studying under acting coach Sanford Meisner.

 Educational television

 In 1981, Shipman was host of Contemporary Health Issues, a series consisting of 30 half-hour episodes that could be used by students to earn credits at participating colleges and universities.
 The series' topics included death, sexuality, drugs, cardiovascular disease, alcoholism, and cancer.

 Book

-Shipman is the author of How to Become an Actor in Television Commercials (1975).
+Shipman was the author of How to Become an Actor in Television Commercials (1975).